-Week 4: Nudges as public policy: What is it?
+Week 4: Nudges as public policy: What it is and its critiques

 This week, we will discuss these and a fairly new and innovative policy instrument -- 'nudges'.
 What are they?
 Are they really a 'new' policy instrument?
 What are its critiques about?